Bull Run Run 50 Mile

 - S!
 Caps are buffered electrolyte replacement capsules developed by Karl King.
 Karl gave us a significant price break so we can have a good quantity of the capsules available at the aid stations.

-- Drop Bags: We don't transport drop bags, but you can set out a bag at the Hemlock Aid station, which is about 200 feet from the starting line and at the 16+ mile point on the course.
+- Drop Bags: We don't transport drop bags, but you can set out a bag at the 16+ mile point on the course, which is at the start/finish.
 We will mark the location so you can find it before the start.
-Look for it so your bag will be handy when you arrive at the aid station.
+Look for it so your bag will be handy when you arrive at the Hemlock aid station.
 We should have someone with a lantern to help you find the place for drop bags in the dark.
 You should leave all your belongings there and not in the dining hall.
 (Even if you don't want a drop bag, you should bring everything you will need all day to the start area.
 You don't want to walk back to your car after the run to get your towel for the shower!)

 - Dropping Out: If you drop out, be sure someone in race management knows about it.
 If you drop at an aid station, tell the aid station captain.
 If you drop anywhere else, be sure that you tell the nearest aid station captain or you go to the finish to report it (or send someone to do it).
 We don't go home until everyone is accounted for.
 Please don't ruin our day!